King Charles III coronation: when is it, will it be a bank holiday, can he abdicate?

 He said: “We mourn profoundly the passing of a cherished sovereign and a much-loved mother.”

-King Charles III accession to the throne will now commense and Operation London Bridge is a directive which maps out what will happen.
+King Charles III accession to the throne will now commence and Operation London Bridge is a directive which maps out what will happen.

 When will Prince Charles officially become King?